samhovie/BrainShare/README.md

-# BrainShare
+# SoundForum
-Where people and robots ask questions about the world around them.
+Where you can ask anything about music.